 A Europe-wide events tour.

-Where: Starting at La Tomatina in Valencia, then Barcelona, Paris, Bruges, Amsterdam, Berlin, Prague, Vienna, Budapest and ending in Munich for Oktoberfest
+Where: Starting at La Tomatina in Valencia, then Barcelona, Paris, Bruges, Amsterdam, Berlin, Prague, Budapest and ending in Munich for Oktoberfest

 When: Starts in late August and ends when we run out of steam (most likely late September).